alex-gutev/live_cell_extension/README.md

    `ValueCell` or `MutableCell` provided by the `live_cells` package.
    Accessors are not generated for such properties.

+## Options

+The `CellExtension` annotation also takes the following options:

+* `name`

+  The name of the `ValueCell` extension to generate.
+If this is `null`, the name of the generated extension is the name of the annotated class followed by `CellExtension`.

+* `mutableName`

+  The name of the `MutableCell` extension to generate, if `mutable` is true.
+If this is `null`, the name of the generated extension is the name of the annotated class followed by `MutableCellExtension`.

 ## Additional information

 Check the example in the `example/` directory for a complete example from setting up the project's